Egypt·24 October - 3 November 2025

 Today, we'll visit Daraw, one of the primary camel market villages, to walk through the market and meet some local animals.

-We'll reach Aswan city in the afternoon.
-Here, we'll visit a colorful Nubian village to take pictures, learn Nubian customs, and have lunch.
-Later, we'll shop and learn about Egyptian cotton and essential oils.
+We'll reach Aswan City in the afternoon.
+Here, we'll visit a colorful Nubian village to take pictures, learn Nubian customs, and enjoy a local lunch.
+Later, we'll shop around and learn about Egyptian cotton and essential oils.

-We'll have a last dinner on our floating home tonight as we overnight in Aswan City.
+We'll have one last dinner on our floating home tonight as we overnight in Aswan City.

 Included